 B3.
 HatchRetMain Table

 This table contains hatchery return information and has a many to one relationship with the Trend table (via TrendID).
 This table houses information about the entire pool of fish coming to a hatchery for a year.
 The "pool" is defined by the hatchery, species, run, etc. in the Trend table, and includes all the fish from all capture locations.
 (Note about related age data: "Unknowns" in this table should equal the sum of "unknowns" in the Age table.
 Same for females.
 Males in the Age table should equal males+jacks here.
 Adding all the records in the Age table should equal the Total field here.
-Imperfect data will not match these expectations, but are allowable.)
-(Back to Trend table) (Back to table of contents)
+Imperfect data will not match these expectations, but are allowed.)
+(Back to Trend table) (Back to table of contents) (Back to Trend table) (Back to table of contents)